-This is a very easy recipe to make if you have a stand up mixer.
+This is a straightforward recipe to make if you have a stand-up mixer.
 However, you can do it also using a hand mixer or by hand.
-You will definitely get some work out upper body with the egg whites, but hey, it is all worth it, right?
+You will definitely get some workout upper body with the egg whites, but hey, it is all worth it, right?

-Important: the bowl that you are going to use to beat the egg whites needs to be very clean(if you are not sure, wash it again with hot water and soap, rinse well and dry).
-Greasy spots will prevent the egg whites to rise and will ruin the recipe.
+Important: the bowl that you will use to beat the egg whites needs to be very clean(if you are not sure, rewash it with hot water and soap, rinse well, and dry).
+Greasy spots will prevent the egg whites from rising and will ruin the recipe.

 The secret to this moist bread is the melted butter.
 Can you replace the butter with oil?
 Probably, but I would not do it.

-Obviously, you can do things with this recipe that I would not approve, but you need to remember that in order to get the taste that this bread should have, you have to follow the instructions.
+Obviously, you can do things with this recipe that I would not approve of, but you need to remember that you have to follow the instructions to get the taste that this bread should have.

 Also, this cake is not on the cheap site, as it has a lot of ingredients that might seem expensive.

 However, if you are afraid of butter (which you shouldn’t), you need to remember that you don’t bake this cake every weekend (unless you want to), so feel free to splurge once in a while and buy quality ingredients, like good butter, dried or candied fruits, good nuts.

 From the amount of ingredients we use for this recipe, we will obtain two loaves of bread.